Warm Greetings from the Adobe FrameMaker team!

 The following video explains in detail how the FrameMaker menu can be customized using this method http://tmaldous.com/2011/01/18/framemaker-10-customizing-your-menu/

-In summary, as you can see from the above, FrameMaker user interface is highly customizable and can be modified by the users to suit their specific needs.
+As you can see from the above, FrameMaker user interface is highly customizable and can be modified by the users to suit their specific needs.
 We hope that with this blog post, we have provided the much needed information on how to customize the FrameMaker UI and you will find it useful.
 Your comments are welcome.

 Vimal Bhat – Engineering Manager, FrameMaker